jaalte/EvolutionSimulatorV2/README.md

 You can also start it locally by opening `/docs/index.html` To rebuild it just run `npm run build-dev` in the base directory

+Also I recommend using it with the dark reader addon/extension to make it easier on the eyes (gets a little jank when running a local copy but works fine on the gh page)

 Original readme follows:
 ---